-The Competition Commission hereby, in terms of section 79(1) of the Competition Act No. 89 of 1998 (as amended), which allows the Competition Commission to prepare guidelines to indicate its policy approach on any matter falling within its jurisdiction, issues these draft guidelines for the determination of administrative penalties for failure to notify a merger and implementation of mergers contrary to the Competition Act, for public comment.
+On 17 February 2017, in Government Gazette No. 40628, the Competition Commission published Draft Guidelines for the Determination of Administrative Penalties for Failure to Notify a Merger and Implementation of Mergers Contrary to the Competition Act ("Draft Guidelines") for public comment.
+These Draft Guidelines were issued in terms of section 79(1) of the Competition Act No. 89 of 1998 (as amended), which allows the Competition Commission to prepare guidelines to indicate its policy approach on any matter falling within its jurisdiction.